-I am a lowbrow (Kulturbanause) regarding the opera, but there are exceptions to the rule, like Carmen, Die Meistersinger, Wozzeck, or The Three Penny Opera.
-This time it was the person Erasmus of Rotterdam who aroused my interest.
+I am a lowbrow (Kulturbanause) regarding the opera, but exceptions exist, like Carmen, Die Meistersinger, Wozzeck, or The Three Penny Opera.
+This time, the person Erasmus of Rotterdam aroused my interest.
 Fleeing the Reformation's radicalization and excesses in Basel, the highly respected academic found refuge in Catholic Freiburg from 1529 to 1535.

-While living here, it is known that Erasmus had a troubled relationship with Freiburg's clergy, city, and university.
+While living here, Erasmus is known to have had a troubled relationship with Freiburg's clergy, city, and university.
 He doesn't like the climate in Freiburg; the constant fog is annoying, and it rains too much.
-Compared to Basel, Freiburg is too provincial, the market offers too little choice, the wine is terrible, and the goods are too expensive.
+Compared to Basel, Freiburg is too provincial.
+The market offers too little choice, the wine is terrible, and the goods are too expensive.
 Erasmus also finds his neighbors annoying, mainly the constant ringing of the Franciscan church opposite his residence, the Haus zum Walfisch.

 In a letter written at Friburgi 23 die Ianuarii Anno a Natali 1534 to a friend, the Dominican Casperi Scheto, Erasmus also complained about the Bächle (brooklets): There is great uncleanness here.
 Through all the streets of this city runs an artificial stream.
 This takes in the bloody juices of butchers, the stench of all kitchens, the filth of all houses, the vomit and urine of all passers-by, and even the feces of those who have no latrine at home.
-With this water, the linen cloths are washed, wine glasses are cleaned, and even the cooking pots are.
-This could be endured if there were something [right] to eat: all year round, I live on chicken*.
-There are no lavish feasts here, and if there are, it is denounced to the nobles ...
+With this water, the linen cloths are washed, wine glasses are cleaned, and cooking pots are cleaned.
+This could be endured if there was something [right] to eat: I live on chicken all year round*.
+There are no lavish feasts here; if there are, it is denounced to the nobles ...

-*The opera insinuates that Erasmus lived on cabbage soup and Schwarzbrot (black bread) in Basel.
+*The opera insinuates that Erasmus lived in Basel on cabbage soup and Schwarzbrot (black bread).

 My German-speaking readers may like to read more about Erasmus' stay in Freiburg.

-As the outstanding academic of his time, Erasmus was accepted by his fellow Catholics and moderate Protestants.
-Erasmus's epitaph is the only monument in the otherwise during the iconoclasm emptied Basel cathedral.
+Erasmus was the outstanding scholar of his time, and he was accepted by his fellow Catholics and moderate Protestants.
+Erasmus's epitaph is the only monument in the otherwise emptied Basel cathedral during the iconoclasm.

 Back to the opera in 5 Acts.
 Its original title in English refers to Erasmus's book Moriae encomium, "Praise of Folly," where he denounces the ecclesiastical and secular situation in his time.
 He circumvented the inquisition by choosing the fool's voice for his complaints.